dragon731012/-WORKING-bookmarklets-and-games/README.md

 3.click it when you want to run it

-# my and my colloberator's involvement with these
+# my and my contributor's involvement with these

 I only made some of these, and I am not responsible for any of them.